kanaka/data-defined-systems/docs/presentations/source/presentation.md

 Notes:

 * Reset timer
-* Welcome everyone to first session of the morning
 * [Read title]
 * Or as this talk could have been titled:
   "What this system needs is more YAML!"
-* So whether you love or hate YAML, I hope you're able to get something out of this talk.
+  * But whether you love or hate YAML, I hope you're able to get something out of this talk.

----

-### About Me

-* Clojure engineer at LonoCloud in 2011
-* LonoCloud was acquired by Viasat in 2013
-* Started at Equinix this year (2024)
-* PhD in CS in 2019 (Generative Testing of Browser Render Engines)
-* Clojurescript-in-Clojurescript (2013 Clojure West)
-* Created Make-a-Lisp / mal
-* Open source: noVNC, websockify, raft.js, miniMAL, wam

-Notes:

-* start with a quick personal intro
-* [READ]
-* Some additional open source projects I started
-* But today I am going to cover some different open source projects I am involved with

 -----